mcmah309/mcmah309.github.io/_posts/2025-06-11-patterns-for-modeling-overlapping-variant-data-in-rust.md

 }
 ```

-But this should be done with caution and not just for the sake of removing duplicate field declaration. since there is now additional field indirection and the using such code likely become more brittle to change as new types and fields are added.
+But this should be done with caution and not just for the sake of removing duplicate field declaration. since there is now additional field indirection and using such code will likely become more brittle to change as new types and fields are added.
 The focus should be on the use case.
 Will such core indirection allow us to re-use code?
-The answer depends on the domain, but likely less so then one might imagine at the onset.
+The answer depends on the domain, but likely less so than one might imagine at the onset.

 **A Critical Limitation:**
 While this approach initially appears clean, it tends to become problematic as APIs evolve.
 Programmers cannot predict how the API will change in the future, and this approach becomes particularly unwieldy when new search types are introduced that share fields with some existing types but not others.
 The rigid core structure makes it difficult to accommodate these partial overlaps without creating awkward intermediate types or duplicating fields anyway.